intrand/pf2e-lifeblade/print/src/lifeblade.md

 **Saving Throw** basic Fortitude
 -
 Pull heat away from the target creature, causing them to take cold damage.
-The target creature takes cold damage equal to 1d12 plus your spellcasting ability modifier.
+The target creature takes cold damage equal to 1d12 plus your spellcasting attribute modifier.
 -
 **Heightened (+2)** Increase the damage by 1d12.
 )